wenext-limited/pr-agent/docs/docs/core-abilities/rag_context_enrichment.md

 ### Applications

+The following represents the complete list of tools with RAG capability:

 === "`/review`"
     The [`/review`](https://qodo-merge-docs.qodo.ai/tools/review/) tool offers the _Focus area from RAG data_ which contains feedback based on the RAG references analysis.
     The complete list of references found relevant to the PR will be shown in the _References_ section, helping developers understand the broader context by exploring the provided references.